alexvalbla/bootmode-printf/README.md

 The algorithm used to convert floating point numbers uses 128-bit unsigned integers provided by GCC's "__uint128_t" type.

 # Ongoing work
-Implemented formats  i, d, u, x, o, p, n, c, e, E, f, F, g, F  modifiers l, ll, h, hh, z, L  and the  #  flag.
+Formats  i, d, u, x, o, p, n, c, s, e, E, f, F, g, F  length modifiers l, ll, h, hh, z, L  and flags  #, 0, +, -,  and  ' ' (whitespace)  'field width' and 'precision'  modifiers are implemented.
-Working on formats  a, A, s  modifiers j, t and flags  0, +, -, and ' ' (whitespace).
+Working on formats  a, A  and length modifiers  j, t.
-The padding flags  0, +, -, and ' '  can be specified in the format string, they just don't do anything yet.
-Same for the field width modifier, it can be specified in the format string, but doesn't do anything yet.
-The precision modifier is implemented for floating point conversions, but not yet for all integer conversions.
-Right now, besides floating point conversions, precision is capped at 40.
-Also still cleaning up the code.
 Of course, there are probably still some bugs...